-Throughout the months of June and July, I will be offering five-day college essay writing workshops.
-While these classes are reserved primarily for students who are long term clients, each summer one of my colleagues helps for a week when there are students who are seeking essay writing help.
+Throughout the months of June and July, we will be offering five-day college essay writing workshops.
+While these classes are reserved primarily for students who are long term clients, each summer we have room for a few more students who are seeking essay writing help.
 For availability, please call me at 650-534-5560.

 Planning College Visits

 For several years, I organized and led college visit trips for up to 45 students.
 Based on feedback we have received from parents over the years, we understand that planning these trips can be an overwhelming task.
 We provide assistance with the often complex logistics associated with planning college visits, and can customize to meet your needs—whether it is optimizing the order of school visits or researching travel arrangements like hotels near campus and plane tickets.